-SCORECARD - A player's scorecard is deemed returned (no changes allowed to scorecard) once the score is returned to the scoring area.
+SCORECARD - A player's scorecard is deemed returned (no changes allowed to scorecard) once the score is posted on the public scoreboard.

 TIES & PLAYOFFS - A hole by hole playoff to determine the champion will begin at the first tee (unless indicated otherwise) when such a situation is determined.
 Players are responsible for making themselves available at the scoreboard.
 There are no playoffs in CGA Qualifying rounds as ties for final qualifying spot qualify.